younanzhao/younanzhao.github.io/README.md

  </script>
 </head>

-## Global reconstructions of particle size distribution from UVP5 observations using bagging random forest algorithm
+## Global Reconstructions of Particle Size Distribution from UVP5 Observations Using Bagging Random Forest Algorithm

 I applied machine learning techniques to investigate global particle size distributions (PSDs) data.
 Briefly, I reconstructed the BioVolume and Slope data by applying a bagged Random Forest (RF) algorithm to a global data set of UVP5 (Underwater Vision Profiler) observations.
 Below is my report.

 ***

 ## Introduction

-Export of sinking particles from the surface ocean is critical for carbon sequestration and to provide energy to the deep biosphere.
-The magnitude and spatial patterns of this export have been estimated in the past by in situ particle flux observations, satellite-based algorithms, and ocean biogeochemical models; however, these estimates remain uncertain.
+The export of sinking particles from the surface ocean plays a critical role in carbon sequestration and provides energy to the deep biosphere.
+Despite numerous studies estimating the magnitude and spatial patterns of this export through in situ particle flux observations, satellite-based algorithms, and ocean biogeochemical models, uncertainties persist.

-Here, I present an analysis of particle size distributions (PSDs) from a global compilation of in situ Underwater Vision Profiler 5 (UVP5) optical measurements.
-Using a machine learning algorithm, I extrapolate sparse UVP5 observations to the global ocean from well-sampled oceanographic variables.
-I reconstruct global maps of PSD parameters (biovolume [BV] and slope) for particles at the base of the euphotic zone.
-These reconstructions reveal consistent global patterns, with high chlorophyll regions generally characterized by high particle BV and flatter PSD slope, that is, a high relative abundance of large versus small particles.
+In this study, I analyze global particle size distributions (PSDs) derived from a compilation of in situ Underwater Vision Profiler 5 (UVP5) optical measurements.
+Using machine learning techniques, I extrapolate sparse UVP5 observations to the global ocean using well-sampled oceanographic variables.
+Specifically, I reconstruct global maps of PSD parameters - biovolume (BV) and slope.
+These reconstructions reveal consistent global patterns, with high chlorophyll regions generally characterized by high BV and flatter slope, that is, indicating a greater relative abundance of larger particles compared to small ones.

-The Random Forest (RF) algorithm is an example of supervised learning that employs labeled data to teach how to categorize unlabeled data.
-A RF deploys a decision tree learning scheme to solve a regression equation iteratively, and reports the ensemble average.
-Using a RF, each individual decision tree is trained on a subset of the available data, with a subset of predictors, but the power of the method emerges when considering the ensemble average.
-The RF is able to learn statistical relationships between target variables (here, UVP5-derived slope and BV) and a series of predictors (here, environmental variables), to make reconstructions that minimize the error between predicted and observed data.
-Because a RF is highly non-linear, it runs the risk of overfitting the data, producing solutions with low error, but also limited predictive power outside of the training data set.
-To mitigate the risk of overfitting, the RF does not use all data points for training.
-Instead, a bootstrapped sample (∼70%) of the data is selected for each tree in the forest.
-The skill of the final regression is determined by finding the error between the model and the data that was not used for training, that is, the so-called “out-of-bag” (OOB) data.
+The Random Forest (RF) algorithm used here is a supervised learning method that learns from labeled data to predict outcomes for unlabeled data.
+RF employs decision tree in an ensemble, training each tree on a bootstrapped subset of the data and averaging the results.
+This ensemble approach improves predictive performance, as it reduces the risk of overfitting and captures complex, non-linear relationships between variables.
+The model’s performance is validated using "out-of-bag" (OOB) data, i.e., data that is not used in training individual trees, ensuring the robustness of the reconstructions.

-Therefore, the idea of using RF to extrapolate the PSD data is feasible.
-I use bagging RF algorithm to extrapolate the gridded PSD BV and slope at the euphotic zone and mixed layer depth horizons, based on monthly climatological predictors that include temperature, salinity, silicate, depth, shortwave radiation and other biogeochemical variables such as oxygen, nutrients, chlorophyll, mixed layer depth, net primary production (NPP), euphotic depth, and iron deposition.
-These predictors can make sure that the model captures both static and denamic aspects of PSD, improving the robustness and accuracy of the resulting reconstructions.
+In this work, I employ a Bagging RF algorithm to extrapolate PSD BV and slope values to a global grid, using monthly climatological predictors such as temperature, salinity, silicate, depth, shortwave radiation, and various biogeochemical variables like oxygen, nutrients, chlorophyll, mixed layer depth, net primary production (NPP), euphotic depth, and iron deposition.
+These predictors help capture both static and dynamic aspects of PSDs, improving the accuracy and reliability of the reconstructions.

-In conclusion, the project demonstrates the ability of statistical machine learning methods to extrapolate these quantities globally, and reveal the opposite patterns of PSD BioVolume data and Slope data in the global ocean.

 ## Data

-The original BioVolume and Slope data are from EcoPart, where the data are collecting by UVP5 from different cruises.
-The data set consists of over 6,700 profiles from 119 cruises, collected from 2008 to 2020.
-The UVP instrument captures images of particles within a control volume as it is lowered in the water column, providing counts of particles with sizes ranging from different diameters.
-The UVP quantifies the abundance of particulate matter into size classes (bins), allowing to determine PSD as a function of depth.
+The original BV and Slope data used in this study were collected by UVP5 during various cruises between 2008 and 2020 as part of the EcoPart dataset. , where the data are collecting by UVP5 from different cruises.
+The dataset includes over 6,700 profiles from 119 cruises.
+UVP5 captures images of particles in a control volume as it is lowered through the water column, recording particle size distributions (PSDs) in multiple size bins.

 ![](assets/IMG/UVP5.png)